 Autoscaling adds (or removes) resources to (or from) your application in response to changes in their utilization levels or responsiveness.
 So, for example, if your application servers are starting to run out of RAM, Autoscaling could fire up a new server in the background and add it to your load balancer automatically.

-Autoscaling is entirely determined by rules that you specify, so you have complete control over whether servers are added and removed (and when that happens).
+Autoscaling is entirely determined by rules that you specify, so you have complete control over whether resources are added and removed (and when that happens).

 - Open the application from your Dashboard

 - Click on Web/Application in the left-hand nav, and then Servers in the sub-nav

 - Click Add Autoscaler and select the type of rule (CPU, Memory, Response Time, Queue Size)

 - A drawer will open from the left that allows you to configure the rule (see below for more detail on each type of rule)

 Your new Autoscaler will be active immediately - no need to deploy.
 You can check its logs (see below) to see how it is operating.

 Queue-based autoscalers use “queue size” as their metric.
 This counts the total number of jobs waiting in a queue and, if it breaches one of your thresholds, triggers one of your rules.